csamelian27/Inner-Most/README.md

   'https://api.twitter.com/oauth2/token'
 ```
 in the terminal, where a bearer token is returned.
 This bearer token must be passed into the header of the fetch request because Twitter requires OAuth to view any data.
+https://developer.twitter.com/en/apps - Click 'Create an app' and fill out the form to get your API key and secret key.

 Emotion Analysis API - Analyzes a paragraph of text against 6 emotional criterion -- Anger, Fear, Sadness, Joy, Disgust, Surprise -- and returns a value for each of those emotions.
 Each individual emotions is then charted for easy digestibility.